-Eventually, you get over the threshold of “getting noticed”, and after that it’s just a tiny bit easier – you need less of an introduction, because people already know who you are.
+Eventually, you pass the threshold of “getting noticed,” and it all gets easier.
+You need less of an introduction because people already know who you are.

-Here’s the second thing I learned: you don’t need to really be everywhere in order to appear “everywhere”.
+Here’s the second thing I learned: You don’t need to be everywhere in order to appear “everywhere.”

-Here’s what I mean: there are billions of people on the planet, and these days, most of them are online.
-Now, as much as I’m enjoying my micro-spotlight of fame, I know that hardly any of them have heard of me.
+What do I mean by that?
+There are billions of people on the planet, and these days, most of them are online.
+Now, as much as I enjoyed my micro-spotlight of fame, I knew that hardly any of them had heard of me.

 But you have.
-And so do a lot of people you follow.
+And so have a lot of people you follow.
 Right?

-So I wasn’t everywhere – but I was in most of the places that this pocket of the blogosphere hangs out.
+So I wasn’t everywhere.
+I was in most of the places that this pocket of the blogosphere hangs out.

 Hence, the appearance of being everywhere.